wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/github-module.rst

 only_future_events
 ^^^^^^^^^^^^^^^^^^

-Set it to no to collect events generated since Wazuh manager was stopped.
+Set it to **no** to collect events generated since Wazuh manager was stopped.

-By default, when Wazuh starts it will only read all log content from GitHub since the manager started.
+By default, when Wazuh starts it will read all log content from GitHub.

 +--------------------+---------+
 | **Default value**  | no      |